 During the winter, survival instincts are heightened for wildlife.
-This is the time of year they must work hard to conserve energy and find whatever food is available.
-It is important, therefore, that you respect their habitats and behavior.
+This is the time of year that animals must work hard to conserve energy and find whatever food is available.
+It is important, therefore, that you respect them and their habitats.

 15. Utilize Different Techniques During Post-Processing

-Post-processing is still a vital part of winter photography.
-This is one of our top winter photography tips that enable you to finish your images and turn them into complete masterpieces.
-Often, photos taken during winter look flat or poorly exposed without editing.
-This is due to the different light conditions, and factors such as the brightness of the snow.
+Winter photos often look flat or poorly exposed without editing.
+This is due to the different light conditions and factors such as the brightness of the snow.